blevinstein/SRAsteroids/README.md

 TODO
 ====

+- improve projection code (map all stars to images first) - implement GalaxyImage?
+- use heuristic to improve collision

 - dump autopilot tracking data to csv, analyze to find better planning algorithm

 - add AcceleratingTimeline to represent uniform acceleration